philou/philou.github.com/source/_posts/2017-11-22-why-and-how-to-start-a-number-zerobugs-policy-part-1.markdown

 As we had very solid automated testing in place, we decided to take the extra steps to save time on bug fixing.

-### First tentative
+### First attempt

 There is a straightforward way to install a #ZeroBugs policy.
 Make sure to have a customer or a Product Owner to prioritize defects as soon as they appear (check [this story](https://medium.com/quality-functions/the-zero-bug-policy-b0bd987be684) for an example).

 Unfortunately, this would not work for us.
 Our Product Owner was great at providing us with a long term vision.
-He could not be available for day to day bug prioritization tough.
+He could not be available for day to day bug prioritization though.

 Our first try was to propose a definition for bugs that we could use ourselves to classify them.
 We decided that something was a bug if either of the following was true :